google/cel-spec/doc/langdef.md

 Because CEL is free of side-effects, the order of evaluation among sub-expressions is not guaranteed.
-If multiple subexpressions would evaluate to errors causing the enclosing expression to evaluate to an error, it will propagate one or more of the sub-expression erors, but it is not specified which ones.
+If multiple subexpressions would evaluate to errors causing the enclosing expression to evaluate to an error, it will propagate one or more of the sub-expression errors, but it is not specified which ones.

 ### Evaluation Environment